By Trae Jacobs,

 Google Chromecast lets you broadcast content from your phone or smart device to your TV screen.
 This technology typically requires wireless connectivity between Chromecast and the casting device.
 But in the absence of a Wi-Fi connection, you can use a mobile hotspot.

 Typically, Google Chromecast runs on a Wi-Fi connection to cast content from a device to a screen.
 If a Wi-Fi network is unavailable, using your phone as a mobile hotspot is a great workaround to connect your Chromecast.

-How to Connect Chromecast to Your Mobile Hotspot
+Ways to Connect Chromecast With a Mobile Hotspot

 Single Chromecast Device with Router

-- Confirm that your Chromecast Device network name and password exactly match that of your Wi-Fi router network.
+- On your hotspot Device, change the network name and password to match your Wi-Fi router network.

-- Check and make sure your Chromecast device is connected to your Wi-Fi router network.
+- Check that your Chromecast device is connected to your Wi-Fi router network.

 - Turn OFF your Wi-Fi router.

-- Turn ON the Wi-Fi hotspot on the Chromecast device.
+- Turn ON the Wi-Fi hotspot on the device giving the hotspot.